zant/ost/README.md

-### lox
+### ost

-A small parser for lox, from the Crafting Interpreters book
+A small parser for ost, a toy c-like programming language